cien-su/IOA/Physics-based Algorithms/Simulated Annealing/README.md

 - Accept new solution if the energy of new solution is lower than the energy of old solution
 - If not, accept new solution based on probability (p): p=exp(-ΔE/kT), which ΔE stands for E(t+1)-E(t), k is Boltzmann constant and T is the system temparature.

-Simulated Annealing has many different applications, here gives you some import packaged functions for you to rewrite and call.
+Simulated Annealing has many different applications, here are some import packaged functions for you to call.